nitinmehra09/DataStructure/README.md

-# 🚀 Data Structures in C – No Algorithms, Just Pure Magic! ✨
+# 🚀 Data Structures in C ✨

-Welcome to the **Data Wonderland**, where C reigns supreme, and algorithms take a backseat!
-This repository is dedicated to **learning, implementing, and mastering data structures in C**—no sorting, no searching, just pure structural goodness. 📚
+Hi! 👋 I'm learning data structures in C, and this repo documents my journey.
+Here, you'll find my implementations of stacks, queues, linked lists, and more.
+It's a work in progress, so feel free to explore, suggest improvements, or learn alongside me!
+Let's grow together! 🌱💻
 ---

 ## 🌟 About This Repository